openmultiplayer/omp-stdlib/documentation/64-bit-conversions.md

 	// `value` here not `16`.
 	#emit LOAD.S.alt  16

-	// Swap `pri` and `alt` registers to put data and address in the correct ones.
+	// Swap `pri` and `alt` to put data and address in the correct registers.
 	#emit XCHG

 	// And write the data.